akeneo/pim-docs/reference/activity_manager/project_creation.rst

 Overview
 --------

-Projects are the heart of the Activity Manager.
+Projects are the heart of the Teamwork Assistant.
 They allow users to know what they have to fill in a selection of products.
 In this section, we will understand how a project is created and what are the important steps it goes through during creation.